ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

 ## Run the service

-Use the `Run` CodeLens of the VS Code extension to build and run the service as shown below.
+Use the `Run` CodeLens of the VS Code extension to build and run the service, as shown below.

 ![Run the service](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/run-the-service.gif)

->**Info:** Alternatively, you can run this service by navigating to the project root (i.e., `data_service` directory), and executing the `bal run` command.
+>**Info:** Alternatively, you can run this service by navigating to the project root (i.e., `data_service` directory) and executing the `bal run` command.

-You view the output below in the Terminal.
+You can view the output below in the Terminal.

 ```
 Compiling source